Basic Nursing Assistant (BNA)

 Specific questions about the application and admission to the program(s) can be directed to the Health Programs Admissions Advisor (630-942-2259) or the Health Programs Admissions Specialist (630-942-2482).
 However, it is strongly recommended that you attend the Program advising session as a first step.

-For Fall 2013 B.N.A. courses, the final TB read and drug screen must be done as follows:
+Seats for Fall 2013 B.N.A. courses are still available.
+Remember that the final TB read and drug screen must be done as follows:

 - On 5/28/13 or later for the 1st 8 weeks